VirusTotal/yara/docs/capi.rst

  * ``include_name``: name of the requested file.
  * ``calling_rule_filename``: the requesting file name (NULL if not a file).
  * ``calling_rule_namespace``: namespace (NULL if undefined).
  * ``user_data`` pointer is the same you passed to :c:func:`yr_compiler_set_include_callback`.
 It should return the requested file's content as a string.
-The memory for this string should be allocated by the callback function (yr_malloc can be used) but will be automatically freed by the yara compiler.
+The memory for this string should be allocated by the callback function.
+Once it is safe to free the memory used to return the callback's result, the include_free function passed to :c:func:`yr_compiler_set_include_callback` will be called.
+If the memory does not need to be freed, NULL can be passed as include_free instead.

 The callback function has the following prototype: